 All proceeds go toward helping more people learn God's Word.

 About Your Teacher:

-Daniel Sweet is the founder and President of God's Word First Christian Ministry and is a leading expert on the Gift of Holy Spirit.
+Daniel Sweet is the founder and President of God's Word First and is a leading expert on the Gift of Holy Spirit.
 As an ordained minister, biblical scholar, humble follower and faithful teacher, he and his wife Debbra Sweet have been instrumental in helping many people come to the knowledge and truth of God’s Word.
 Affectionately known as the "Rock and Roll Pastor" due to his previous vocation as a pro musician, he is widely known for his lively sense of humor, his fun loving attitude and openly candid opinions.
 Daniel Sweet is also a published author on the subject of Leadership, an investor and an entrepreneur owning several small businesses.